canro91/canro91.github.io/_posts/2021-01-18-LinqGuide.md

 Console.ReadKey();
 ```

-Notice the `Length` property returns the file size in bytes.
-Then, we declared an intermediate variable to convert it to megabytes.
+The `Length` property returns the file size in bytes.
+We declared an intermediate variable to convert it to megabytes.
 Like this,

 ```csharp
 let sizeInMb = file.Length / 1024 / 1024